ClaireLally8/Waggy-Box/README.md

     Stripe Price ID | stripe_plan_id | max_length=40 | CharField

 #### **User Membership**
 - This is found in the memberships app.
-The User Memebership model holds information on each users membership.
-This will defaut to free if a user does not have a subscription.
+The User Membership model holds information on each user's membership.
+This will default to free if a user does not have a subscription.

     | Name | Key in db | Validation | Data type |
     --- | --- | --- | ---